 With recent marijuana legalization, we are seeing a changing landscape in the world in regards to recreational marijuana use.
 Although many people smoke weed their whole lives without problem, some people face addiction, problems, or the need to get sober due to work or family obligations.

 Benefits of Quitting Smoking

-There are many benefits of qutting smoking marijuana, and we don’t have space to go through each and everyone here.
-If you’re interested in learning more about the research behind these claims, we recommend checking out Atlas Recovery’s page with more cited sources.
+There are many benefits of qutting smoking marijuana, and we don’t have space to go through each and every one here.
+Nevertheless, here are some key benefits of quitting smoking weed: